itsektionen/songlist/README.md

   - `comment`, a comment about the author (for example, if an author wrote one of the verses)
 - `melody`, the melody the song is sung to
 - `composer`, the composer of the melody
+- `notes`, notes about the song, like its history or movements
 - `tags`, list of categories the songs fall in to and other identifiers (valid tags can be found in [`/src/definitions/tags.ts`](/src/definitions/tags.ts#L1-L12)) **(required)**
 - `deleted`, marks the song as deleted or not (should only be `true` if the song is removed and not be specified otherwise)
 - `sorting`, number defining where to sort the song when generating xml format files (primarily exists for "En liten blå förgätmigej")